ronaldosc/embedded-sgp/docs/sgp40_voc_index/raspisetup.rst

 Initialization failed
 ~~~~~~~~~~~~~~~~~~~~~

--  Ensure that you connected the sensor correctly: all cables are fully so all cables are fully
+- Ensure that you connected the sensor correctly: all cables are fully so all
-   pluged in and connected to the correct header.
+  cables are fully plugged in and connected to the correct header.
 - Ensure that I2C is enabled on the Raspberry Pi.
-For this redo the
+For this redo the steps on
-   steps on "Enable the I2C interface in the Raspberry Pi config" in the
+  "Enable the I2C interface in the Raspberry Pi config" in the guide above.
-   guide above.
--  Ensure that your user account has read and write access to the i2c device.
-If it only works with user root (``sudo ./sgp40_example_usage``), it's typically due to wrong permission settings.
+- Ensure that your user account has read and write access to the I2C device.
+If
+  it only works with user root (``sudo ./sgp40_example_usage``), it's typically
+  due to wrong permission settings.

 .. |RaspberryPi Pinout| image:: ./images/GPIO-Pinout-Diagram-2.png